-Treat foreigners living among you with the same love and respect as you would your own people, remembering that you too were once strangers.
+Treat the foreigner living among you with the same love and respect you would show to your own people, remembering that you were once strangers in a foreign land.

 — Leviticus 19:34